 The line period and integration time are controlled externally by the CC1 input signal at the Camera Link connector.
+The integration time is the same for all the channels.
 The time between two falling edges defines the line period.
 Integration starts at the rising edge and stops at the end of the line period.
 Thus, effectively the exposure time is equal to the HIGH period of the CC1, while the length of one CC1 period equals the line rate.

-Fig. 10.
+Fig.11.
 Line timings in PWC control mode.